BenConstable9/personal-blog/content/posts/improving-retrieval-augmented-generation-with-hybrid-semantic-ranking.md

     return documents
 ```

-In this case, the title, original content chunk and category tags are returned to the LLM.
-This functionality can be extended further with the use of captions and highlights which provide

 Semantic Kernel uses *kernel_function* to provide information to the LLM on what actions the function is capable of completing.
 This is used in the planning stage to determine whether to invoke the function or not.

+In this case, the title, original content chunk and category tags are returned to the LLM.
+This functionality can be extended further with the use of [captions and highlights](https://learn.microsoft.com/en-gb/azure/search/semantic-answers) which provide key extracts from the chunks.

+Depending on your content window size (token limit), you can return a differing number of results.

 ### 6. Integrating With An Existing Planner